 1 – In an RPG, you have control

-While in our actual lives some decisions are out of our hands, within the digital realm, we hold all the power.
-Lockdowns don’t matter: we decide if we want to spent our time fishing or battling the next boss.
-It doesn’t matter if you want to spend your time (and money) on getting a ridiculous outfit to roam the digital plains with, it doesn’t matter if you want your character to marry a guy, and then divorce and marry a girl instead.
+While some things are out of our hands, within the digital realm, we hold all the power.
+Lockdowns don’t matter anymore.
+You can decide to spend your time fishing or battling bosses.
+Spend money on ridiculous outfits and roam the digital plains.
+You can decide to have your character marry a guy, and then get a divorce and marry a girl instead.
 Anything is possible, and the most creative players generally will seek the boundaries of those possibilities.

 2 – You create your own reality